Training structure

 15h

-Introduction to quality management: issues and principles, process approach, interested parties, measurement and improvement systems.
-The normative context and the ISO9001 standard: certification, accreditation, labeling.
+Introduction to quality management: challenges and principles, process approach, stakeholders, measurement and improvement systems.
+The regulatory context and ISO9001: certification, accreditation, labeling.
 Quality and continuous improvement tools and methods: activity description, problem solving, performance analysis and improvement.
 Risk management: concepts and vocabulary, tools and methods for identifying and controlling risks.

 Admission